 - First – get yourself a slab o’ pork belly!
-I bought a 3 lb slab and that makes probably 50-75 bites – you can probably think people will eat 4-6 bites each (or a pound if you’re me) – if you want to try and plan how much pork belly you need.
+I bought a 3 lb slab and that makes probably 50-75 bites.
 A whole pork belly is about 10 pounds and that’s a LOT!

 - Remove the silver skin from the pork belly using a boning knife.
 You’ll see some of the fatty skin is very thin with a silvery shine to it.
 Slice and pull off to remove.
 This doesn’t cook down and stays a bit tough so it’s best to remove it.

 - From there, slice it into bite-sized, one-inch cubes and coat HEAVILY with your favorite bbq pork rub.

 - Let that rub set for about 15 minutes so it really adhere’s to the belly.
 This will help that crispy bark form as it’s smoking.

-- While that is setting, get your Traeger ready and set it to 250 degrees.
+- While that is setting, get your Traeger ready and set it to 250ºF.

 - Once it’s ready, take your cubed pork belly bites and set them in a single layer on an oven-safe wire rack (like a baking or cooling rack) it’s much easier than trying to set them on the grill grates!

-- Let these guys smoke for 2 hours until they reach 200 degrees.
+- Let these guys smoke for 2 hours until they reach 200º.
 (Always use a meat thermometer to check the internal temperature!)

 - Take them off the grill and put them in a disposable aluminum foil pan or a grill “skillet”.